Variational Monte Carlo#

 \[ b_{ep} = \left( \frac{a_{ep}}{\beta}\right)^{1/2} \]

-Implement this Jastrow function and again plot the integrand terms above (including a third separate plot which just shows the local energy).
-What do you notice that’s different?
+Implement this Jastrow function (say using \(\beta =0.1\)) and again plot the local energy (with the kinetic and potential pieces).
+What do you notice that is different?

 Answer (end)